 Who is the ARP for?

 The ARP is for twenty, primary aged pupils diagnosed with Autism Spectrum Disorder.
-All of the pupils have a Statement of Special Educational Needs or an Education Health and Care Plan.
-Places in the ARP are allocated through the London Borough of Merton's Special Educational Needs Panel and a multidisciplinary admissions panel, in consultation with the Principal and ARP manager.
+All of the pupils have an Education Health and Care Plan (EHCP).
+Places in the ARP are allocated through the London Borough of Merton's Special Educational Needs Panel.

 Where is the ARP?